johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/README.md

 ## Next Steps

-1. Run the basic word count example
+1. Try the CSV processing job with your own data
-2. Try the CSV processing job with your own data
+2. Customize the job for your specific use cases
-3. Customize the jobs for your specific use cases
+3. Explore different deployment patterns in DEPLOYMENT-PATTERNS.md